 A suitable cable gland must be used to secure the outer sheath of the cable used.
-The earth must first be connected to the primary earth stud (peg) marked with a symbol using the ring crimp provided.
+The earth must first be connected to the primary earth stud (peg) marked with a provided.

 Sufficient earth lead should be left to allow Live and Neutral connections to be accidentally pulled from terminal block, while leaving earth connection intact.
 Secondary earths may be connected to the brass earthing block.